Spinoza’s Modal Metaphysics

 On a cursory reading of this passage, Spinoza seems to say that no finite mode follows from either an infinite mode or from “the absolute nature of an attribute of God,” lest that mode be “eternal and infinite,” pace the nature of finite modes.
 If so, then perhaps Spinoza’s point in this passage is that particular finite modes, like the desk, follow from only other particular finite modes, such as a pile of wood, which themselves follow from only other finite modes, such as some trees, and so on.
 If so, then it appears that finite modes do not follow from anything that exists necessarily, in which case the modal transfer principle will not apply.
 Absent some other source of necessity for finite modes, it follows that Spinoza is not a necessitarian.

 Suppose, however, that the causal history of the desk is traced all the way back to the very beginning of the world.
-Surely the starting point of the universe — that from which all the subsequent objects and events necessarily follow — surely that initial mode follows from God’s nature or from one of God’s infinite modes.
-Where else could it come from?
+Surely the starting point of the universe — that from which all the subsequent objects and events necessarily follow — surely the initial mode follows from God’s nature or from one of God’s infinite modes.
 If so, then by the modal transfer principle, the first finite mode will exist necessarily, and so everything that follows from it, including the desk, will exist necessarily too.

 1.2.4 The problem of the gap